Milstein Center for Teaching and Learning

 The Movement Lab is designed for experimentation and exploration at the intersection of dance, performance, and technology.
 It is a flexible, modular space for movement research, production, collaboration, and interdisciplinary interaction.
 The Lab’s trans-media function serves to enhance critical thinking and learning through body-and-brain connection as it seeks to explore emerging trajectories in art science and technology.
 The facility can be reserved for collaborative research and practice that connects movement and performance to multidisciplinary discovery.

 As a forum for dialogue within and across Barnard’s departments, centers, programs, libraries, and collections, the CEP invites experimentation in the classroom, laboratory, studio, and in the community at large.
-The CEP is founded on the conviction that the best teaching is the most inclusive teaching.
+The CEP is founded on the conviction that inclusive teaching is the best teaching.
 Supporting Barnard’s commitment to create an environment where no voices are silenced and all of us can thrive, the CEP explores, promotes, and exemplifies effective and contextual practices to serve every member of the Barnard community.
+The CEP approaches teaching and learning as joint processes that inform the Barnard community as a whole and acknowledges diverse ways of knowing, forms of expertise, and academic pathways.
 It serves as a hub for student learning and support at all levels of the curriculum by providing student tutorials on study strategies, the use of new technologies and much more.
-For faculty, the CEP offers workshops and 1-1 sessions on topics ranging from inclusive teaching strategies to the use of streaming technology in classroom instruction.
+For faculty, the CEP offers workshops and 1-1 sessions on topics ranging from inclusive teaching strategies to the use of digital tools in face to face on and online classroom instruction.

 The Barnard Center for Research on Women (BCRW) is an academic research center that brings scholars and activists together through its working groups, public events, publications, and multimedia projects to advance intersectional social justice feminist analyses and to promote social transformation.
 BCRW is committed to vibrant and engaged research, pedagogy, art, and activism, supporting the work of scholars and activists to create new knowledge and to challenge and refine how we understand the world around us.
 Since its founding in 1971, the BCRW has cultivated collaborative and accountable relationships with community organizations, activists, and cultural workers in New York City, across the US, and transnationally.
 From its signature annual Scholar and Feminist Conference to its peer-reviewed journal S&F Online, unique collection of feminist social movement ephemera (housed in the Barnard College Archives), constantly expanding video archive, and recently inaugurated Social Justice Initiative, BCRW remains committed to critical feminist engagement with the academy and the world.